SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson RX8315.md

 - **TS Feed** (with the following possible values: *Input, Transcoded to MPEG2, Descrambled* or *Unknown*).
 - **Output 1, 2 and 3** (*ASI, SD SDI, Automatic, HD SDI* and *SDI 3G*)
-- The **IP Output Ports Configuration** table,containing **Source IP, Destination IP, Destination Subnet Mask, IPO Gateway, Ethernet MAC Address, Link Status, UDP Source Port, UDP Destination Port,** and **Custom Source IP.**
+- The **IP Output Ports Configuration** table, containing **Source IP, Destination IP, Destination Subnet Mask, IPO Gateway, Ethernet MAC Address, Link Status, UDP Source Port, UDP Destination Port,** and **Custom Source IP.**
 - Router parameters, such as **Link Speed, MSM IP Address, NC State, RIP Metric Port1** and **RIP TX Interval.**

 ### CA Card Page

-This page contains all parameters for use with Conditional Access Module or CA descrambling in software.Parameters include:
+This page contains all parameters for use with Conditional Access Module or CA descrambling in software.
+Parameters include:

 - On the left side: **Over Air Control, Over Air Message, Power Carrier Mode,** and **Biss Mode**.
 - Below this, you can enter the **BISS Key, User 1** and **User 2** **keys**.